dsebban/md-blog/refactoring_to_functional_patterns.md

   case class DowngradedRating(newRating: CreditRating) extends Transition
 ```

-State and Writer melded into one type, need to use WriterT to combine them together:
+We want to use State and Writer together, so let's use WriteT to combine them:

 ```scala
   import cats.data.WriterT